davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.0.3 =

+* New JavaScript animation for Take Role
+* As members sign up for roles, they are prompted to also sign up for future meetings.

+= 3.0.1 =

+* Ajax data post for Take Role function - saves agenda data without reloading page when individual member is signing up for a role.
+* Tweaked import / sync process for updating member records based on the spreadsheet downloaded from toastmasters.org.
+Tried to make the process clearer.
+Should work better on a multisite instance like toastmost.org.
+* Fixed bug in the process for adding speeches or roles on the administrative dashboard (added roles weren't showing up with the specified date)
+* In addition to background colors, added green/yellow/red color labels for the online timer tool.

+= 3.0 =

+* Improvements to the online Toastmasters contest voting / vote counting setup, now integrated with Timer tool.

+= 2.9.7 =

+* Contest scoring tool

+= 2.9.3 =

+* Planned absences shortcode, [tm_absence], that can be added to an agenda.
+Allows members to record when they expect to miss a specific meeting
+* Attendance report now allows display of dates attended for a specific member (based on roles served or member recorded as attending)
+* RSVP to Guest screen now allows you to record Toastmasters ID#.

+= 2.9.2 =

+* Suggest Assignments is the new menu label for the agenda editing mode that semi-randomly selects members to fill open roles.

+= 2.9.1 =

+* Assign mode for - editing the agenda with semi-random suggestions for members to fill open roles - now disabled by default.
+Must be specifically enabled on the settings screen.
+* When enabled, Assign mode now requires and "Are you sure?" confirmation from the member before random assignments will be inserted on the form.
+* The link from the agenda to the member role planner tool can now be shown or hidden, depending on your choice on the Toastmasters settings screen.
+By default, it is displayed.

+= 2.9 =

+* Clearer notification when email-sending functions are disabled.
+* Updates for compatibility with new sponsorship program.

+= 2.8.9 =

+* Clearer notifications / instructions for editing modes and randomly suggested assignments.
+* Added Switch Template as an option on the Agenda Setup menu.

+= 2.8.8 =

+* Fixing check that RSVPMaker is installed before calling any RSVPMaker functions (better error message for plugin install)

 = 2.8.4 =